 1980 -2000: Color Film Photographs

 I started shooting and experimenting with color photography in the late 1970's early 1980s.
 As a young artist color film was too expensive to buy and process so I worked with bulk-loading black and white film into reusable film canisters.
-I had an appreciation for color images.
+While I had an appreciation for color images.
 I just wasn't able to play with it yet.
-Coming out of art school and choosing an inherently expensive medium created direct and sometimes conflicting economic decisions.
+Coming out of art school and choosing an inherently expensive medium created sometimes conflicting economic decisions.
 Buying a quality camera and precision lenses forced me to make hard choices for what I considered necessary to create high-resolution 35mm film based images.

 I find it fascinating to see some of these images for their first time.I hope you enjoy this series as much as I do.